Regiment: Tank regiment

 The tank regiment was found in both motorised rifle divisions and tank divisions, with slight organisational differences depending between the two.
 By the late 1980s, tank regiments operating as part of motorised rifle divisions contained slightly over 1,100 officers and other ranks while those operating within tank divisions contained over 1,600.
 A regimental headquarters oversaw command of three tank battalions of thirty-one tanks each, typically T-64, T-72, or T-80 tanks although some units used older models, and an artillery battalion of eighteen 2S1 Gvozdika self-propelled howitzers, with some using the older towed D-30 howitzer.
 Tank regiments operating as part of a tank division included a fifth combat battalion of motorised infantry, identical to those in BMP-equipped motorised rifle regiments.
 Combat support and combat service support subunits were the same as in motorised rifle regiments with the exception of the antitank missile battery.

-Artillery regiment
+Divisional Artillery regiment (mechanized/armored division)

 The artillery regiment was used to provide fire support, but differed depending on whether it was part of a motorised rifle division or tank division.
 The artillery regiment of an MRD consisted of three battalions of eighteen 2S3 Akatsiyas each and a battalion of eighteen BM-21 Grads, numbering just under 1,300 personnel total, while a TD artillery regiment had one less battalion of 2S3s and a little over one thousand personnel total.
 This was the standard model by the late 1980s; however, not all artillery regiments had yet to conformed to it, and one or more of the battalions might have used older weapon systems like the D-30 howitzer.
 Each regiment was led by a command control battery and included an artillery reconnaissance battery, motor transport company, maintenance company, regimental medical point, chemical protection platoon and supply and service platoon.